 Agriculture is "worst case scenario".
-It will be a problem if the temperatures rise 3 to 5 degrees Celsius by the end of the century, because many crops are not suited to such high temperatures.
+It will be a problem if the temperatures rise 3 done to prevent or reduce the damage. to 5 degrees Celsius by the end of the century, because many crops are not suited to such high temperatures.

-The very hot days will stunt crop growth, production will drop and food security will become a problem.
-The impact of rainfall is critical - temperature changes is one thing, but rainfall changes are much more significant.
+The very hot days will stunt crop growth; production will drop and food security will become a problem.

+The impact of rainfall is critical temperature changes is one thing, but rainfall changes are much more significant.
 We have summer and winter rainfall regions and the changes in the two areas are different.

 We need to look carefully at South Africa's climate and the crops we grow.
 Several studies predict that in the Western Cape the winter rainfall will become less.
-It is in the growing season and when water is most needed.
-In the summer rainfall regions it is different - there is also a growing season, but water doesn't need to be stored as it does in the winter rainfall regions.
+It is in the arowing season and when water is most needed.
+In the summer rainfall regions it is different - there is also a growing season, but water doesn't need to be stored as it does in the winter rainfall reaions.